 This limitation rules out the ability to record tutorial videos, Product tours using the native screen recording tool on the Mac.
 If you have to record audio as well you’ll need to install another application like sunflower which again makes the simple process of recording your screen unnecessarily complicated.

 6. No cool features to make the recordings engaging

 Mac offers just the mouse emphasis feature which also isn’t completely useful as you’ll not be able to differentiate which part of the screen is being clicked exactly which is again a massive letdown.

 There’s no screen annotation feature available as well so this again makes the recording flat and boring.
 If you’re looking to create engaging videos then Quick time player or screenshots both are simply not the ideal fit!

 Not just these drawbacks the existing features seem to be not performing well with a lot of users complaining about the same in support forums.
 Here are a few of those listed below.

 Quicktime player faces performance problems while recording long duration videos and further limitations in terms of audio quality.
 Apple users have also complained of bugs that don’t let them save their recordings.
 Apple also discontinued Quicktime player for windows in 2018 and doesn’t update screenshots or Quicktime player for Mac frequently these days.

 To sum up the built-in screen recording tools on Mac are decent tools to record or capture anything for personal use.
 But it’s nowhere near a good solution if you’re a heavy user and looking to use it for professional use.
 A good screen recorder should allow dual recording with tools like mouse emphasis, screen blur out, screen annotations to make the recording engaging.

-Check out Vmaker that lets you record for any duration and stores your recording on the cloud forever.
+Check out Vmaker that lets you record unlimited number of videos and stores your recording on the cloud forever.
 Not just that you can record screen, camera, or both as you wish along with cool features that enable you to make your recording look cooler.